 bio

 "When he sings about soul, you know he has one." is how one music writer succinctly put it.
-Chuck Schiele who hubs bi-coastally both in Syracuse, NY and in San Diego, CA is noted for his thought-provoking, emotional lyrics, delivered with his husky, soulful approach to singing.
+Chuck Schiele who hubs bi-coastally both in Syracuse, NY and in San Diego, CA is noted for his thought-and-spirit-provoking lyrics, delivered with his husky, soulful approach to singing.

 Chuck's career started to gain momentum with his group Modern Peasants (1993-1999) who released a self-titled album that received regional success in the southwest US.
 From 2000-2002 Chuck worked with the collaborative project Mysterious Ways, releasing an album in 2002.
 2003 he collaborated in the Gandhi Method— a short-lived, but critically acclaimed vocal folk-rock project, which went on to receive a nomination for "Best Americana" in the 2003 San Diego Music Awards.